Mittwoch, 27. Dezember 2017

 But let me stop here.
 For we all know this kind of story, don't we?
 The government officials give you their lines, some brave journalists make efforts to unmask what they perceive to be a cover-up, and sometimes the truth does prevail ...

-Well, this is the usual government/media-theater and the problem with it is that we are supposed to take it seriously.
+Well, this is the usual government/media-theatre and the problem with it is that we are supposed to take it seriously.
 Let me elaborate: The government of Graubünden said, among other things, that "it thought it important to distinguish between work performance and private life".
 No one in the press questioned this work/private life distinction.
 If however Mr. Reinhardt really was an alcoholic (and it surely looks that way) then such a distinction is ludicrous because an alcoholic too often cannot control his impulses (and not only when it comes to alcohol) - and that does not depend on whether he or she is at work or not.

 So what did the media do? (by the way, no, I did not check whether all the media performed in exactly the same way).
 They tried to challenge the claim that Mr. Reinhardt's job performance was impeccable ... and in so doing fell for the trap that the government had laid out for them: the totally absurd distinction between work life and private life, that is.